Data-driven dispersive analysis of the $\pi \pi$ and $\pi K$ scattering: Numerical results

 i.e. where the series (\ref{ConfExpansion}) simply converges too slow.
-With the additional constraints for the scattering length, slope parameter and Adler zero, the best fit result contains four parameters and leads to $\sqrt{s_{\sigma}}=447(9)-i\,263(6)$ MeV.
-This result is compatible with the value $\sqrt{s_{\sigma}}=459(7)-i\,246(5)$ MeV, obtained by replacing the experimental data with the pseudo data from the Roy-like analysis \cite{GarciaMartin:2011jx,*GarciaMartin:2011cn,*Pelaez:2019eqa}.
+With the additional constraints for the scattering length, slope parameter and Adler zero, the best fit result contains four parameters and leads to $\sqrt{s_{\sigma}}=435(7)^{+6}_{-8}-i\,250(5)^{+6}_{-8}$ MeV.
+This result is compatible with the value $\sqrt{s_{\sigma}}=446(5)^{+6}_{-9}-i\,230(5)^{+7}_{-9}$ MeV, obtained by replacing the experimental data with the pseudo data from the Roy-like analysis \cite{GarciaMartin:2011jx,*GarciaMartin:2011cn,*Pelaez:2019eqa}.
 As it is shown in Fig.~\ref{Fig:pipiSC} both $N/D$ fits are consistent within the error.
 This provides a proof for our expectation, that even in the case where there is no available Roy analyses (like lattice QCD data), we can rely on the $N/D$ approximation.
 For our final result of the single-channel Omn\`es function with physical pion mass, we opt for fitting the result of the Roy analysis \cite{GarciaMartin:2011jx,*GarciaMartin:2011cn,*Pelaez:2019eqa}, as the best representation of the data.
 The values of the fitted parameters are collected in Table \ref{tab:FitResults}, which result in the fast convergence of the conformal expansion (\ref{ConfExpansion}) as shown in the left panel of Fig.\,\ref{Fig:pipiSC}.
 Note, that in order to use these fit parameters as the starting values of the more complicated coupled-channel fit, we have chosen $s_E$ here to be the same as for the coupled-channel case, where we aim to describe the data up to $\sqrt{s_{max}}=1.2$ GeV.
+Also, this choice slightly improves the obtained $\sigma/f_0(500)$ pole positions, since it pushes $s_E$ further away from the threshold region, which is constrained accurately from $\chi$PT.
 In Table \ref{tab:ThresholdPar} we compare threshold parameters and Adler zeros to $\chi$PT values, while in Table \ref{tab:Poles} poles and couplings are collected.
 Overall we achieve a good description of the Roy analyses results.
 In Fig.\,\ref{Fig:pipiSC} we also show phase shift and Omn\`es function.
 Note, that a similar result for the Omn\`es function can be obtained by using the phase shift from the single-channel modified Inverse Amplitude Method (mIAM) \cite{GomezNicola:2007qj,Hanhart:2008mx,Nebreda:2010wv,Salas-Bernardez:2020hua} and Eq. (\ref{Omnes_phase_shift}).
 In this method, the dispersion relation is written for the inverse amplitude, while the left-hand cut and subtraction constants are approximated by the chiral expansion.
-The best result for the $\sigma/f_0(500)$ pole is achieved by performing two-loop mIAM fits \cite{Pelaez:2010fj}.
+The result closest to the Roy analysis for the $\sigma/f_0(500)$ pole is achieved by performing two-loop mIAM fit \cite{Pelaez:2010fj}.
 In elastic $N/D$ and mIAM approaches the $K\bar{K}$ channel is separated naturally from the $\pi\pi$ channel, which is beneficial for the practical applications.